 Andalucia's cork industry

-If you find yourself travelling in western Andalucía - anywhere from, say, Gaucin to Ubrique, Ronda to Vejer, almost as far as Algeciras - between June 15 and August 15 any summer (roughly) -you might catch a glimpse of the most enigmatic (legal) agricultural industry in Andalucía; the cork oak crop.
+If you find yourself travelling in western Andalucía - anywhere from, say, Gaucin to Ubrique, Ronda to Vejer, almost as far as Algeciras, or near Castellar de la Frontera at the La Almoraima estate. - between June 15 and August 15 any summer (roughly) - you might catch a glimpse of the most enigmatic agricultural industry in Andalucía; the cork oak crop.
 Law forbids the cork oak collectors, usually employees of the cork factories at Cortes de la Frontera and elsewhere, from taking cork off the trees outside this brief period, as it might damage the health of the trees.
 The men spend two years at college studying their subject before they are so much as allowed near a tree with one of the array of special cork knives.
 Outside the two-month harvesting period, the men all have different jobs in the processing factories for the rest of the year.